 For instance, in November 1971, Richard Serra’s One Ton Prop turned deadly suddenly when a rigger known as Raymond Johnson was trapped after one of the plates from the sculptor slipped from its frail support and fell.

-Unfortunately, Raymond passed away but his wife later filed a lawsuit against the artist and the museum.
+Unfortunately, Raymond passed away, but his wife filed a lawsuit1 against the artist and the museum.
 In the end, Richard Serra was exonerated; it was the fabricators of the steel plates that were found negligent after constructing the plates shoddily.

-  Like architects, Serra has also always designed his works in a manner that can be explored by the audience.
-In One Ton Prop, the audience could enter, walk in and out and interact with the art work.
+Like architects, Serra has also always designed his works to be explored by the audience.
+In One Ton Prop, the audience could enter, walk in and out and interact with the artwork.
 The capacity to explore pieces this way allowed the audience to gain a unique experience by touching, feeling and in a way communicating with the works.

 Serra constructed and designed the strips of lead and steel to lean against one another.
 As such, Serra did not use bolts or rivets to join the pieces together.
 He simply wanted to develop a sculpture that depended on its inner stability.

-  In the end, the piece was a fluid work that existed in a state of tension, which pointed towards the unchanging state of the being.
+In the end, the piece was a fluid work that existed in a state of tension, which pointed toward the unchanging state of the being.
 It also helped to point out the emotions that human beings experience internally and externally in relation to their environment.